Family Medical Leave Act Claims

 - The adoption of a child

-- The serious health condition of a child, spouse, parent or the employee
+- The serious health condition of a child, spouse, parent or employee

 It also seeks to accommodate the legitimate interests of employers and promotes equal employment opportunity for men and women.

-If you were denied a valid request for job-protected medical leave or if you are unsure whether you qualify for FMLA leave, you should contact Bononi Law Group, LLP, immediately to schedule a consultation.
+If you were denied a valid request for job-protected medical leave or if you are unsure whether you qualify for FMLA leave, you should contact us immediately to schedule a consultation.

-The FLMA does not apply to all employers.
+The FMLA does not apply to all employers.
 We can answer your questions about your rights under the FMLA and advise you as to whether your employer is exempt under the law.

 Requesting Job-Protected Family Or Medical Leave Under The FMLA